 Community Outreach and Reports

-StakeholdersCommunity groups and local stakeholders have valuable input on the 14TH Street Transit & Truck Priority Pilot Project and M14A/D SBS planning process.
-DOT and MTA make presentations to these groups to share information about SBS and receive feedback throughout the planning process.
+StakeholdersCommunity groups and local stakeholders provided valuable input on the 14th Street Transit and Truck Priority Pilot Project and M14A/D SBS planning process.
+NYC DOT and MTA made presentations to these groups to share information about SBS and received feedback throughout the planning process.

 Frequently Asked QuestionsWhere can I be dropped off or picked up?

 - Pickups and drop-offs are allowed throughout the corridor; drivers are responsible for following traffic rules.
 For some, it may be faster to arrange for pickup or drop-off at the closest adjacent avenue.